MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-1.0.0/migrate-from-azurerm-to-az.md

 The Az module can be installed side-by-side with the AzureRM module, but this is not recommended.
 Before taking any migration steps, check which versions of AzureRM are installed on your system.
-Doing so allows you to make sure scripts are already running on the latest release, and that you know which versions of AzureRM can be uninstalled.
+Doing so allows you to make sure scripts are already running on the latest release, and let you know if you can enable command aliases without uninstalling AzureRM.

 To check which version(s) of AzureRM you have installed, run the command: